matthewzar/Activity-Suggester/README.md

 - Create an Express.js REST API to act as a standalone server with its own port.
 - Create a GET endpoint called activity which:
   - Takes any response from Bored API /api/activity endpoint
-  - Maps the “accessibility” of the response to
+  - Maps the "accessibility" of the response to
-    - “High” when accessibility <= 0.25
+    - "High" when accessibility <= 0.25
-    - “Medium” when 0.25 < accessibility <= 0.75
+    - "Medium" when 0.25 < accessibility <= 0.75
-    - “Low” when accessibility > 0.75
+    - "Low" when accessibility > 0.75
-  - Maps the “price’ of the response to
+  - Maps the "price" of the response to
-    - “Free” when price = 0
+    - "Free" when price = 0
-    - “Low” when price <= 0.5
+    - "Low" when price <= 0.5
-    - “High” when price > 0.5
+    - "High" when price > 0.5

 Sample GET /activity response:
 ```json